 Important!
-Update DYMO Label Software to version 8.6.2 if you’re experiencing issues during printing.
+Update DYMO Label Software to version 8.7 or above if you’re experiencing issues during printing.

 Download & more information.

 DYMO Web Service needs to be up and running on your system to use WooCommerce DYMO Print.

 The DYMO Web Service controls all communication between WooCommerce DYMO Print and your DYMO LabelWriter.
 On this page you’ll find all information you need if you’re experiencing problems during printing.